mchalapuk/hyper-text-slider/doc/class-names.md

 #### ht-during-transition

-Set on slider element while transition of [ht-layout--content](class-names.md#ht-layout--content) element is run.
+Set on slider element while transition of <a href="class-names.md#ht-layout--content">ht-layout--content</a> element is run.

 #### ht-after-transition

-Set on slider element after transition of [ht-layout--content](class-names.md#ht-layout--content) element ends.
+Set on slider element after transition of <a href="class-names.md#ht-layout--content">ht-layout--content</a> element ends.

 <!-- End lib/enums/phase.js -->